 As a PhD candidate, you will receive health care coverage information as part of your financial-aid package once you are accepted to a graduate program.
 If you hold a teaching or research assistantship, your health insurance and your USC health center fee will be paid.

-The USC Graduate program will award funds toward travel expenses for those students who are invited to present a paper or poster.
+The USC School of Pharmacy’s Graduate Affairs Office will award funds toward travel expenses for those students who are invited to present a paper or poster or to attend a workshop.
 There is a limit of one to two trips per student per year, depending on availability of funds.
-In addition, the USC School of Pharmacy Graduate Program may fund part of a student’s travel expenses to an international conference, depending on availability of funds.
+In addition, the USC School of Pharmacy’s Graduate Affairs Office may fund part of a student’s travel expenses to an international conference, depending on availability of funds.

 The School seeks to recruit the best domestic applicants by offering them internal Dean’s Fellowships (up to 5 are awarded each year).
 In addition, the top applicants admitted through the PHTS umbrella program are eligible for the University’s Joint Provost-School of Pharmacy Fellowships.
 These awards cover stipend, health and dental insurance, fees and tuition with teaching as an option, allowing greater effort towards research in early years.